Zebishah/Patient-managment-system-JAVA-/README.md

-# Hospital-managment-system-JAVA-
+# Patient-managment-system-JAVA-
 This is my semester project of java.
-Name of project is Hospital managment system.
+Name of project is Patient managment system.